pothitos/naxos/manual/README.md

 };
 ```

 We observe the operator `new` in the return value of `GOAL()` (when it is not `0`) and in the meta-goals (`NsgAND` and `NsgOR`) constructor functions. `new` is necessary when constructing a pointer to a goal.
 The solver is responsible to destruct the goal when it becomes useless, using the `delete` operator.
-That is why _all the goals that we create must be constructed with the `new` operator and we must NOT `delete` them by ourselves_.
+That is why _all the goals that we create must be constructed with the `new` operator, and we must **not** `delete` them by ourselves_.

 ![The combination of the goals that compose NsgLabeling](https://rawgit.com/pothitos/naxos-solver/master/manual/figures/NsgLabeling.svg)

 Regarding the practical meaning of the example, when we ask the solver to satisfy the goal `NsgLabeling(VarArr)`, we except that all the variables of `VarArr` will be assigned values.
 Thus, the function `GOAL()` of `NsgLabeling` chooses a variable (specifically, the one with the smallest domain size according to the first-fail heuristic).
 Then it asks (via the goal `NsgInDomain` that assigns to a variable, its domain minimum value) to instantiate the variable _and_ to satisfy the goal `this`.
 This goal—that refers to a kind of "recursion"—constructs another `NsgLabeling` instance, that is identical to the current one.
 In fact, `this` tells the solver to assign values to the rest of `VarArr` variables.
 When `GOAL()` returns `0`, we have finished (Fig.~\ref{NsgLabeling}).

 While `NsgLabeling` chooses a variable to be instantiated, `NsgInDomain` chooses the value to assign to the variable.
 More specifically, it always chooses the minimum value of the domain of the variable.
 Then it calls the built-in goal `NsgSetValue` that simply assigns the value to the variable.
-If it is proved afterwards that this value does not guide to a solution, it is removed from the domain by the goal `NsgRemoveValue` and another value will be assigned (by `NsgInDomain(*this)`).
+If it is proved afterwards that this value does not guide to a solution, it is removed from the domain by the goal `NsgRemoveValue`, and another value will be assigned (by `NsgInDomain(*this)`).

 Usually, when we face difficult and big problems, we should define our own goals, like `NsgLabeling` and `NsgInDomain`.
 The aim is to make search more efficient by using heuristic functions to take better decisions/choices.